 At a time when populist and nationalist vocabularies have again re-surfaced, Lauschmann creates a series of ambitious new works which interact with and reframe referents and resources from high and low culture, thus drawing together abstraction, humour, politics and art.

-Supported by Glasgow International, The Glasgow School of Art and Edinburgh College of Art.
+Supported by Glasgow International, The Glasgow School of Art and Edinburgh College.

 Tue 17 April – Mon 7 May